VonHeikemen/devlog/content/tools/how-to-survive-without-multiple-cursors-in-vim.md

 ## Replace a selection

 So maybe the thing we want to change is not a word, maybe is a sentence or an html attribute.
 For this we don't have a built-in tool, we need to implement something ourselves.
+So let's do that.

 First thing we should do is add the current selection to the "search register".